 As you might have noticed, many pricing strategies can be pretty similar, but understanding those small differences is what separates successful businesses from the ones that are not.

-Both promotional and penetration pricing mean using lower prices, but that doesn’t make these two methods the same.
+Both promotional and penetration pricing means using lower prices, but that doesn’t make these two methods the same.

 Penetration pricing is used when entering new markets.
 It’s not easy to gain market share when you are a newbie, so businesses tend to go for lower prices.
 On the other hand, promotional pricing usually targets sales of existing products with the intention of increasing them.
 The aim is the same – creating more interest.
 But, in order to do so, penetration pricing will focus on creating a customer base, while promotional pricing increases sales when a company already has a market position.